 Helping invasive plants spread in some cases are extensive underground networks of root-like plant parts called, "rhizomes."
 The rhizomes are so widespread that attempting eradication by digging them up is usually fruitless.

 Landscapers need to act aggressively to eradicate invasive plants that invade the lawn or garden.
 Many would classify this activity as "weed control," but note that the terms "invasive plants" and "weeds" are not synonymous.
 Some noxious weeds happen to be invasive, but not all are.
 Nor are all invasives weedy-looking.
-Some are quite beautiful; I show examples in my photos of invasive plants.
+Some are quite beautiful.